djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 1. inner spatial CV for model selection;
 2. outer spatial CV or final geographic test set for evaluation.

-This is the spatial version of nested validation.
+This is the spatial analogue of nested validation.

----

-## 31. Final geographic test region
+## Final geographic test region

 If the dataset is large enough, reserve a final geographic region that is never used for: